xavidelamo/mgci-docs/docs/source/qgis.rst

 Define projection and generate an AOI
 -------------------------------------
 The first step is to define an Area of Interest (AOI) for the analysis.
-This should go beyond the country bundary as outlined in the **Definning analysis environments** section of the tutorial.
+This should go beyond the country bundary as outlined in the **Defining analysis environments** section of the tutorial.

 **The instructions below show and explain the manaul steps without the MGCI toolbox:**